GaurangiD/pizza-sales-analysis-sql-excel/README.md

   - Total revenue, total orders, and total pizzas sold update dynamically.
   - Average order value can be compared across different months.

+ ## Deliverables

+This repository includes the following project components:

+- *SQL Output Report* (pizza_sales_report.docx)
+  - Word document containing the SQL outputs generated from the dataset.
+  - Includes results for revenue, order trends, category/size analysis, and product performance.

+- *Excel Dataset* (pizza_sales_data.xlsx)
+  - The original dataset used for analysis.
+  - Imported into both SQL (for querying) and Excel (for dashboard creation).

+- *Excel Dashboard* ()
+  - Interactive dashboard built using pivot tables, charts, and slicers.
+  - Provides dynamic insights by filtering sales across different months and categories.

+- *Screenshots* (pizza_dashboard.png)
+  - Preview images of the Excel dashboard for quick reference.